-20.1 If there is any suspicion that the online activity (e.g. website(s) visited) of a member of staff constitutes a safeguarding concern then staff should follow the referral process in line with Keeping Children Safe in Education 2020.

-20.2 If staff members have safeguarding concerns about another member of staff they must report this as outlined in HR24 Allegations of Abuse Made Against Adults Policy.
+21.1 If there is any suspicion that the online activity (e.g. website(s) visited) of a member of staff constitutes a safeguarding concern then staff must report this as outlined in HR24 Allegations of Abuse Made Against Adults Policy.
+If staff feel that their concern is a low-level concern about an adult working with the Trust's children, they should adhere to the referral processes outlined in HR42 Low Level Concerns Policy.